The Kyiv Independent: Awards

 In December 2021, Ukrainska Pravda honored The Kyiv Independent team with its Journalists of the Year award, shortly after they were established in November — the same month they were fired from the Kyiv Post.

 The Kyiv Independent won several awards for its reportage of the war in Ukraine, including the Free Media Pioneer Award, the Fleischaker/Greene Award, a special recognition from the Arthur Ross Media Awards, the #AllForJan Award, the George Weidenfeld Prize, the European Press Prize, the Kurt Schork Award, the Bayeux Calvados-Normandy Prize, and the Bonnier Award.

-Also in 2022, The Kyiv Independent was bestowed the Médaille Charlemagne for "ma[king] a significant contribution to the process of European unification and the development of a European identity in the media field."
+In 2022, The Kyiv Independent was given the Médaille Charlemagne for "ma[king] a significant contribution to the process of European unification and the development of a European identity in the media field."
 Four The Kyiv Independent reporters — Anastasiia Lapatina, Anna Myroniuk, Oleksiy Sorokin, and Toma Istomina — were featured in the Forbes 30 Under 30 Europe List for 2022.

-Kyiv Independent a recipient of the Washington DC based Transatlantic Leadership Network 2022 "Freedom of the Media" Gold Medal award for Investigative Reporting awarded to a foreign news organization or individual.

-Olga Rudenko, editor-in-chief of The Kyiv Independent, was presented with the Woman of Europe Award in 2022, winning in the Woman in Action category, as well as the Hanns-Joachim Friedrichs Award in 2023.
+The Kyiv Independent received the Washington DC based Transatlantic Leadership Network 2022 "Freedom of the Media" Gold Medal award for Investigative Reporting awarded to a foreign news organization or individual.
+Olga Rudenko, editor-in-chief of The Kyiv Independent, was presented with the Woman of Europe Award in 2022, winning in the Woman in Action category.

+Rudenko won the Hanns-Joachim Friedrichs Award in 2023.
 In September 2023, The Kyiv Independent was conferred the Future of Media Award for audience growth by the Press Gazette.

-The Kyiv Independent's documentary film, Uprooted, and the reporter who worked on it, Olesia Bida, won the Proxy Prize, the IRE award, and the Bucha Journalism Conference Prize, in that order.
+The Kyiv Independent's 2023 documentary film, Uprooted, and the reporter who worked on it, Olesia Bida, won the Proxy Prize.
+The film won the IRE award, and the Bucha Journalism Conference Prize the following year.
 In March 2025, as part of their Global Media Awards, the International News Media Association chose The Kyiv Independent's Travel Show as one of the winners for the Best New Video Product or Feature category.